 Running a purpose driven company is hard.
 Trying to bring a difference of perspective in trainers has been near impossible.
 Every time I announce a change in a way of working, or a strategy, you immediately identify the purpose vs profit driven individuals: the ones in it for themselves.

 Ultimately, those who are in this for the right reasons will prevail.
 The cream always rises.
 It’s why we’re in a constant battle when we hire anyone from the industry as it is.
 It’s a huge risk we are willing to take to ensure we transform their mindset on an individual level.
-That risk is an opportunity for them more than us, because it allows them to find their own why as to why they got into the industry in the first place, and that there is a safe space for them to thrive in.
+That risk is an opportunity for them more than us, because it allows them to find their own 'why' the purpose that pushed them into the industry in the first place, and that there is a safe space for them to thrive in.
 This ‘why’ is always tested, and I’m unapologetic about it.
 Because purpose prevails, and I can’t allow quality standards to ever dip in my control.
 We have accountability internally that would scare the cowboys of the online world if we found a way to apply it across the industry.